razvanbaboiucs/BMDC-game-theory-assginment/6-mixed-ne/6-mixed-ne-documentation.md

 1. The algorithm is specifically designed for 2-player, 2-strategy (2x2) games
 2. It only finds completely mixed Nash Equilibria, not pure or partially mixed equilibria
 3. Numerical precision issues may affect the accuracy of solutions in some cases

+### Generalization to 2-player, n-strategy (nx2) games

+Generalizing the algorithm for finding completely mixed Nash Equilibria to games with any number of strategies for both players (beyond 2x2) involves a significant increase in complexity, primarily because the indifference conditions become a system of linear equations rather than simple 2x2 equations.

+Here's a conceptual explanation of how it would work:

+1. *Indifference Conditions for N Strategies*: For each player, if they are playing a mixed strategy, they must be indifferent between all pure strategies they play with non-zero probability.
+If a completely mixed Nash Equilibrium exists, then each player must be indifferent between all of their pure strategies.
+This means for a player with m strategies, you'd have m-1 indifference equations.
+2. *System of Linear Equations*: For a game with two players, Player 1 with m strategies and Player 2 with n strategies:

+   - Player 1's indifference conditions will generate m-1 equations involving Player 2's n probabilities.
+   - Player 2's indifference conditions will generate n-1 equations involving Player 1's m probabilities.
+   - Additionally, the probabilities for each player must sum to 1 (e.g., p1 + p2 + ... + pm = 1 and q1 + q2 + ... + qn = 1 ).
+3. *Solving the System*: The core challenge is solving this larger system of linear equations.
+Unlike the 2x2 case where simple algebraic manipulation suffices, for m x n games, you would typically need to use more advanced linear algebra techniques